RHeactorJS/event-store-dynamodb/README.md

 ## Versioning

-Storing events per aggregate is done in a list per individual aggregate, the order of the insertion is guaranteed by using the version as the range key.
+Storing events per aggregateName is done in a list per individual aggregateName, the order of the insertion is guaranteed by using the version as the range key.

-Lets assume we want to create a user `17`, we store a `UserCreatedEvent` for this aggregate id:
+Lets assume we want to create a user `17`, we store a `UserCreatedEvent` for this aggregateName id:

 ```javascript
 eventStore.persist(new ModelEvent('UserCreatedEvent', '17', {name: 'John'}))